chrisregner/daily-routines-tracker/README.md

   - update README.md

-Features/To do list
+Features To do list
 ----------------------------------------

 - Managing routines
   - [done] Adding a routine
   - [done] Editing a routine
   - [done] Deleting a routine
+  - [done] Marking the routine done
+  - [done] Marking the routine undone
   - Sorting routines
 - Tracking Routines
-  - [done] Starting the tracker of routine
+  - [done] Starting the tracker of a routine
-  - [done] Stopping the tracker of routine
+  - [done] Stopping the tracker of a routine
-  - [done] Resuming the tracker of routine
+  - [done] Resuming the tracker of a routine
+  - [done] Resetting the tracker of a routine
   - [done] Showing the time that is still needed to track for each routine
   - [done] Stopping the tracker of routine when finished tracking
   - [done] Marking the routine done when finished tracking